-If you have injuries resulting from a truck accident, Georgia law may entitle you to collect money damages from any responsible parties.
-Negligence plays a role in many accidents, and a dedicated personal injury lawyer could help you collect evidence to establish the other driver’s liability.
+If you have injuries resulting from a truck accident that was not your fault, Georgia law entitles you to pursue monetary damages from any responsible parties through a personal injury claim.
+Negligence plays a role in many truck accidents, and a dedicated personal injury lawyer could help you collect evidence to establish the other driver's liability.

 Table of Contents